-The Defence Forces' support network that provides mental support for conscripts consists of specialists in the brigade-level unit (doctor, social welfare officer, chaplain) as well as superiors and comrades in service.
-The role of comrades, conscript committees and conscript leaders in preventing crises among conscripts and in support measures is important since most young people don't want to talk about their problems with people who are older than they are.
-Every conscript can provide peer support and a person to talk to for their comrade.
-Depending on the situation and the problem, conscripts should be advised to contact their closest superior, brigade-level unit specialists and in urgent cases a doctor for an evaluation of the situation and possible treatment.
+The Defence Forces' support network that provides mental support for conscripts consists of specialists in the brigade-level unit (doctor, social welfare officer, chaplain) as well as superiors and fellow conscripts.
+The role of comrades, conscript committees and conscript leaders in preventing crises among conscripts and in support measures is important since it might be easier for young people to talk about their problems with someone who is of the same age than with someone older.
+Every conscript can provide peer support and a person to talk to for their fellow conscripts Still, conscripts should be advised to contact their closest superior, brigade-level unit specialists and in urgent cases a doctor for an evaluation of the situation and possible treatment.